robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

         ...
         dependencies = (
             ('NODDI_EC.theta', SimpleAssignment('NODDI_IC.theta')),
-            ('NODDI_EC.phi', SimpleAssignment('NODDI_IC.phi'))
+            ('NODDI_EC.phi', 'NODDI_IC.phi')
         )

 In this example, we added the attribute ``dependencies`` to our composite model (in this example, NODDI).
-This attribute accepts a list of tuples, with as first elements the name of the parameter that is being locked to a dependency and second an dependency object.
+This attribute accepts a list of tuples, with as first elements the name of the parameter that is being locked to a dependency and second an dependency object or a string.
+If a string is given as an dependency we will use that as a SimpleAssignment object.
-In this case we added two simple assignment dependencies in which the theta and phi of the NODDI_EC compartment are locked to that of the NODDI_IC compartment.
+In the example shown above we added two simple assignment dependencies in which the theta and phi of the NODDI_EC compartment are locked to that of the NODDI_IC compartment.
-Hence, this also removes the NODDI_EC theta and phi from the list of parameters to optimize, reducing degrees of freedom in the model.
+This automatically removes the NODDI_EC theta and phi from the list of parameters to optimize, reducing the degrees of freedom of the model.

 Default Weights dependency
 ==========================
 Most composite models consist of a weighted sum of compartments models.
 An implicit dependency in this set-up is that those weights must exactly sum to one.
-To ensure this, MDT adds by default a dependency to the last Weight compartment in the composite model definition (see the section above on parameter dependencies in general).
+To ensure this, MDT adds by default a dependency to the last Weight compartment in the composite model definition.
 This dependency first normalizes the n-1 Weight compartments by their sum :math:`s = \sum_{i}^{n-1}w_{i}` if that sum is larger than one.
-The last Weight, not explicitly optimized, is either set to zero, i.e. :math:`w_{n} = 0` or set as :math:`w_{n}=1-s` if s is smaller than zero.
+The last Weight, not explicitly optimized, is then either set to zero, i.e. :math:`w_{n} = 0` or set as :math:`w_{n}=1-s` if s is smaller than zero.

 If you wish to disable this feature, for example in a model that does not have a linear sum of Weights, you can use set the attribute ``add_default_weights_dependency`` to false, e.g.: